thelounge/thelounge.github.io/_docs/usage.md

 Note that all commands **must** be executed as the same user The Lounge will be run as.

-### Unix like systems:
-If you installed The Lounge via the package manager of your distro and plan to run it as a system service, the user is called "thelounge".
+If you installed The Lounge via the package manager on a unix like system and plan to run it as a system service, the user is called "thelounge".
 So every command needs to be executed as `sudo -u thelounge thelounge <command>`, where `<command>` should be substituted with a subcommand like `start` or `add`

 ## Starting the server